patriciogonzalezvivo/lygia/README.md

 ## License

-LYGIA is dual-licensed under the [Prosperity License](https://prosperitylicense.com/versions/3.0.0) and the [Patron License](https://lygia.xyz/license) for [sponsors](https://github.com/sponsors/patriciogonzalezvivo) and [contributors](https://github.com/patriciogonzalezvivo/lygia/graphs/contributors).
+LYGIA belongs to those that support it.
+For that it uses a dual-licensed under the [Prosperity License](https://prosperitylicense.com/versions/3.0.0) and the [Patron License](https://lygia.xyz/license) for [sponsors](https://github.com/sponsors/patriciogonzalezvivo) and [contributors](https://github.com/patriciogonzalezvivo/lygia/graphs/contributors).

 [Sponsors](https://github.com/sponsors/patriciogonzalezvivo) and [contributors](https://github.com/patriciogonzalezvivo/lygia/graphs/contributors) are automatically added to the [Patron License](https://lygia.xyz/license) and they can ignore any non-commercial rule of the [Prosperity License](https://prosperitylicense.com/versions/3.0.0) software (please take a look at the exceptions).

 It's also possible to get a permanent commercial license hooked to a single and specific version of LYGIA.

-**Exceptions**:

-* `color/mixBox.glsl` and `color/mixBox.hlsl` are copyrighted by Secret Weapons with their own non-commercial license.
-These functions also require a LUT texture which is provided for research and evaluation purposes, if you wish to obtain it together with a commercial license, please contact them at [mixbox@scrtwpns.com](mailto:mixbox@scrtwpns.com).

 ## Credits